UCL-COMP0233-24-25/assignment-submission-checker/specs/README.md

 Do not delete this folder.
 If this folder is relocated, `assignment_submission_checker.cli:ASSIGNMENT_SPEC_REFERENCES` needs to be correspondingly updated too.

+## Explicit List of Files

+Explicit list of assignment specifications that are available from this service.

+- `2024-001`: Assignment 1, 2024-2025.
+Planning Delivery Tours.

 ## Naming Convention

 The naming convention for files in this folder should be